PLP-WebTechnologies/july-2025-advanced-html5-enhancing-content-rosycode01/README.md

  Enhanced HTML5 Content & Form Assignment
  Overview

 This project demonstrates the use of advanced HTML5 content elements and form-building techniques.
-It is part of the **PLP Web Technologies Classroom – July 2025** assignment, focused on structuring content using lists, tables, media, and creating a user-friendly, accessible form with built-in validation.
+Its focused on structuring content using lists, tables, media, and creating a user-friendly, accessible form with built-in validation.

 Features